Endokomuna: Post-communist relevance

+After political parties with Endocommunist elements, such as the Party X, League of Polish Families, and Samoobrona, faded into irrelevance in 1990s and 2000s, the movement persisted through journalism, book publications, as well as YouTube, with former Patriotic Union ‘Grunwald’ members such as Kossecki and Bohdan Poręba, being featured in interviews and documentaries.
+Endocommunist activists have become a notable part of the Polish Independence Marches, often criticized for its inclusion of far-right and ultranationalist groups.
+According to Łukasz Drozda, post-1989 Endocommunists do not identify with any of the existing Polish major political movements, as they "chased Janusz Palikot out of Warsaw with equal energy, just as they booed Janusz Korwin-Mikke in Kraków."
+Modern Endocommunism is also associated with support for the Russian Federation in the Russo-Ukrainian War.

 Ideology

 Michael C. Steinlauf defined endokomuna as a "peculiar marriage of authoritarian Communism and chauvinist nationalist tendencies", while Łukasz Drozda described it as a "dogmatic trend of Marxism–Leninism [that is] nationalist, sometimes even Endecja-like, in spirit".
 Richard S. Levy defined Endo-Communism as a form of national communism, "a mix of Endek (National Democrat) and Communist ideas".
 Jennifer Stark-Blumenthal described it as a "particular Polish path to socialism" that was "marked by ethno-nationalism, authoritarian and anti-elitist ideals, and tinged by antisemitism".
-Przemysław Gasztold-Seń wrote that Endo-Communists were "neither typical communists nor true nationalists, but combined elements of both attitudes", but that "its base formed not pre-war Endecja activists, but people close to the communist regime". Łukasz Drozda argued that Endo-Communists were "Marxist–Leninist dogmatists sometimes associated with radical right-wing circles of a neo-Endecja orientation or Christian fundamentalism".
-Endo-Communism was also described as "a nationalist, xenophobic and anti-Semitic branch of Stalinism" that was inspired not only by prewar Polish nationalism, but also Soviet actions such as the anti-cosmopolitan campaign.
+Przemysław Gasztold-Seń wrote that Endo-Communists were "neither typical communists nor true nationalists, but combined elements of both attitudes", but that "its base formed not pre-war Endecja activists, but people close to the communist regime".
+Drozda described Endo-Communists as "Marxist–Leninist dogmatists sometimes associated with radical right-wing circles of a neo-Endecja orientation or Christian fundamentalism".
+Alina Cała wrote:

+The transparent alliance of fascist Communists with Communist fascists, however, has its supporters even today. […] The distinctions between the two groups began to blur after the war as the Communists put into practice many of the tenets and policies of the pre-war National Democratic Party.
+Pro-Russian orientation, anti-German feeling, as well as the authorities' attitude towards the national minorities (forced polonization and the restrictions against their cultures) would have been acceptable to the most dyed-in-die-wool Endek.

+Endocommunism is also seen as "a nationalist, xenophobic and anti-Semitic branch of Stalinism" inspired by both prewar Polish nationalism and Soviet actions such as the anti-cosmopolitan campaign.
+Włodzimierz Mokry saw it as Polish chauvinist and socially conservative communism.
+Tygodnik Solidarność described Endocommunism as "apologia for the Polish People's Republic, General Ivan Serov, the PAX Association, Moczarowite antisemitism, and pro-Russian policy".
+Endocommunism is considered to be synonymous to national communism; in a translation of Drozda's academic paper for Kultura Popularna, Central and Eastern European Online Library translated "komunoendek" as "national communist".